laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-03-ieee/index.md

 abstract: To understand possible strategies of temporal spike coding in the central nervous system, we study functional neuromimetic models of visual processing for static images.
-We will first present the retinal model which was introduced by Van Rullen and Thorpe [1] and which represents the multi- scale contrast values of the image using an orthonormal wavelet transform.
+We will first present the retinal model which was introduced by Van Rullen and Thorpe [1] and which represents the multiscale contrast values of the image using an orthonormal wavelet transform.
 These analog values activate a set of spiking neurons which each fire once to produce an asynchronous wave of spikes.
   According to this model, the image may be progressively reconstructed from this